Microphone Silencer vs. Noise Gate: Which One Reigns Supreme?

 Cons of Noise Gates

-- Requires a certain level of expertise to configure optimally.
+- Requires expertise to configure optimally.

 Comparative Analysis